 If you don’t have a viable succession plan, there are a few steps you should take immediately:

 - Hire an Interim CIO as quickly as possible.
 The CIO position should generally not be left open any longer than absolutely necessary.
-Hiring a permanent CIO is an important, long-term, and often expensive decision, which takes time and energy.
+Hiring a permanent CIO is an important, long-term and often expensive decision which takes time and energy.
 That is why it is often advisable to bring an experienced but temporary CIO into the organization immediately.
-You can bring an interim CIO in quickly, and they can immediately take over the management of the organization without concern for their own career.
-This person can boldly recommend decisions optimal for the company after giving them enough time to learn the organization, the issues at hand, the quality of the people, the key architecture elements, vendors and more.
+You can bring an interim CIO in quickly and they can immediately take over the management of the organization without concern for their own career.
+This person can boldly recommend decisions that are optimal for the company after giving them enough time to learn the organization, the issues at hand, the quality of the people, the key architecture elements, vendors and more.

 - Consider making your search internal as well as external.
 When a CIO position is vacant, whether the CIO left of their own accord or was forced to do so, it is often a good time to evaluate your current staff.
 Look for leaders willing to take the next step in their careers to fill this role internally.
 If you have a truly qualified internal candidate, promoting them will show you value high performance and loyalty to the company.
 It also will help maintain stability in your organization and streamline processes, operations and projects.
 With an internal candidate, there may be a temptation to follow previous patterns or “business as usual.”
 Existing projects, processes and procedures are likely to continue as they have been, and you may miss out on new thinking.
 For these reasons, the advice given above for the new “succession plan” CIO would apply to any internal candidate as well.